oscarvantol/oscarvantol.github.io/blog-azure-functions-ip-multi-ouput.md

 <sub>blogged: 2021.04.14</sub>

-# Azure Functions isolated process output bindings
+# Multiple output bindings in Azure Functions (isolated process model)

 The new Azure Functions Isolated Process Model is a bit different than the one you might be used to.
 If you are not familiar with the new model you should first read this: [2021-03-27 Azure Functions in .NET 5 and beyond](https://dev.to/oscarvantol/azure-functions-in-net-5-and-beyond-26d6)

 ![alt text](https://oscarvantol.nl/assets/blog-af5/azure-functions-logo-color-raster.png "Azure Functions")